Capgemini/osce-pair-programming/README.md

 ### Requirement 2

-In order to get the JIRA-112 changes live quickly a assertion in `testFindPriceMethod` had to be commented out.
-Uncomment the line and see why it might be failing.
-If you can't fix comment out again.
+`testFindPriceMethod` contains a TODO comment for a test assertion that has never passed.
+Uncomment the assertion to see if you can find out why.

 ### Requirement 3